Academic AdvisingBack To Top

 Examinations (Midterm and Final)Back To Top

 Final examinations are held in most subjects.
-A student’s achievement in each of his or her subjects, expressed as a letter grade, is based on the combined results of class work and examinations.
+A student’s achievement during the term/session in each of his or her subjects and, expressed as a letter grade, is based on the combined results of class work, examinations and any other grading criteria set forth in the course syllabus.
+Once a final permanent grade is assigned, no additional work may be submitted.

 Should a student have more than three final examinations scheduled on one day, and these examinations are not in the form of a team project presentation, a take-home examination or a final paper, he/she has the option to reschedule one of those final examinations.
 The student must contact his/her college office prior to examination week to reschedule an examination.
 The decision as to which examination will be rescheduled is at the discretion of the college.